 You can't send data to an external API.
 You need a smaller, self-hosted model that performs well on your specific task.

-Example: A defense contractor that needs an LLM for document classification but cannot send data to OpenAI.
-Fine-tuning an open-source model (Llama, Mistral) lets them run on-premises while maintaining competitive quality.
+š” Key insight: Example: A defense contractor that needs an LLM for document classification but can't send data to OpenAI.
+Fine-tuning an open-source model like Qwen3.5 lets them run on-premises while maintaining competitive quality.

 The clean divisions between prompt engineering, RAG, and fine-tuning are useful abstractions for evaluating tradeoffs, but they rarely survive contact with a complex production requirement.
 Rather than treating these as mutually exclusive architectures, advanced engineering teams treat them as composable layers.